 TENCEL™ is a brand under the Austrian company Lenzing, and produces two materials that are often described as vegan silk.
 TENCEL™ lyocell and TENCEL™ modal fibres are becoming much-used textiles in sustainable fashion.
 They are both plant-based fibres derived from wood pulp cellulose from certified sustainable forests.
 To minimise waste, they're also made using closed-loop technology, meaning that resources such as water and chemicals are re-used.
 TENCEL™ fibres create a vegan silk that is strong, highly resistant to wear and wrinkle-free – and also biodegradable.
 Several Immaculate brands use both Lyocell and Modal for their vegan silk collections, including Komodo and Neu Nomads.

 Cupro comes from cotton linter – a part of the cotton plant that otherwise is wasted in cotton production, making cupro a by-product.
-As a vegan silk it drapes easily and has a soft, flowing texture reminiscent of silk.
-Immaculate brand Komodo uses Cupro for their beautiful dresses, jumpsuits and shirts.
+Cupro vegan silk drapes easily and has a soft, flowing texture reminiscent of silk.
+Immaculate brand Komodo uses Cupro vegan silk for their beautiful dresses, jumpsuits and shirts.

-Italian Entrepreneurs Adriana Santanocino and Enrica Areno, founders of Orange Fibre, decided to harness an unlikely resource – orange peel.
+Italian Entrepreneurs Adriana Santanocino and Enrica Areno, founders of Orange Fibre, decided to harness an unlikely resource – orange peel - in order to create vegan orange silk.
 Italy generates one million tonnes of citrus fruit waste, and the peels proved to have fashion potential.
 The entrepreneurs' unique technology extracts cellulose from orange peels in Sicily – home to a large part of Italy's citrus fruit industry – and transforms it into a luxurious vegan silk fabric, which was featured in H&M's Conscious Exclusive collection in 2019.

 Material company LENZING has developed Ecovero, a vegan silk made with natural, renewable fibres derived from wood from sustainable forests.
 This viscose material uses 50% less water and generates half the emissions of traditional viscose.
 It has a soft, silk-like texture and is easy to wash.
 Brands using it include Baukjen.